andrealiu/ios-decal-proj4/README.md

 * From the logo, users can choose between creating a new drawing or resuming work on an old drawing
-* If users choose to start a new drawing, they are taken to a screen that allows them to customize canvas size before being taken to their blank canvas
+* If users choose to start a new drawing, they are taken to a screen with a blank canvas
 * If users choose to work on an old drawing, they are taken to a view that presents previous drawings in a collection-type format, and they can select which one to load
 * At this point, the user will be at a canvas view that is either blank or an old loaded picture
-* This canvas view will have a side bar, where the user can select to use a brush, color picker, eraser, or paint bucket tool
+* This canvas view will have a bottom bar, where the user can select to use a brush, color picker, eraser, or paint bucket tool
 * If the user selects the brush, they will be taken to a modally presented view that allows them to adjust size/opacity/brush type